Fami6Xx/PermaDoor/README.md

 # PermaDoor

 Hello!
-If you're reading this then you must be special because this is only a testing repo for my learning of NextJS, NextAuth and NextUI v2.
+This is only a testing repo for my learning of NextJS, NextAuth and NextUI v2.

 I used Postgres as my database and Vercel as my deploy site.